 If you were injured during a medical procedure, surgery, medical evaluation, or treatment by a doctor, nurse, or another medical professional, call our firm.
 You may have the right to seek compensation under a medical malpractice claim.
-Victims of medical malpractice face astronomical medical bills, the loss of wages due to the inability to return to work, and pain and suffering.
-You have the legal right to seek compensation regarding your injuries and losses due to a medical professional’s negligence.
+Victims of malpractice face astronomical medical bills, the loss of wages due to the inability to return to work, and pain and suffering.
+If you live in the San Diego area, you have the legal right to seek compensation with the help of a medical malpractice attorney for your injuries and losses due to a medical professional’s negligence.

 Types of Medical Malpractice Cases

 While there are many types of medical malpractice cases, some of the most common types include the following:

 - Failure to accurately or appropriately diagnose or identify medical conditions